team-thunderfoot/overlap-section/README.md

 • `elements (required):` represents **the elements that will be overlapped.
 At least two sibling elements need to exist**.

 • `overlap (optional):` the ammount of the element that will be covered by the overlapped element. **100% by default**.
 Allowed values: "top" / "center" / "bottom" / "X%"" / "Xpx"

+## Methods

+• `destroy():` kills the animation instance, immediately unpinning and restoring any pin-related changes made to the DOM by OverlapSection and removing all scroll-related listeners, etc.